modabas/ModCaches/docs/OrleansClusterCache.md

 - **`ICacheGrain<TValue>` methods:**
   1. `SetAsync` — stores a value in the cache and returns the stored value,
-  2. `TryGetAsync` — fetches an unexpired cached value if it exists (updating the last accessed time for sliding expiration),
+  2. `GetAsync` — fetches an unexpired cached value if it exists (updating the last accessed time for sliding expiration),
-  3. `TryPeekAsync` — fetches an unexpired cached value if it exists (without updating the last accessed time),
+  3. `PeekAsync` — fetches an unexpired cached value if it exists (without updating the last accessed time),
   4. `RefreshAsync` — updates the last accessed time if an unexpired cache value exists,
   5. `RemoveAsync` — clears the cache value.